Damietta: History

-Under Caliph Omar (579–644), the Arabs took the town and successfully resisted the attempts by the Byzantine Empire to recover it, especially in 739, 821, 921 and 968.
-The Abbasids used Alexandria, Damietta, Aden and Siraf as entry ports to India and the Tang Empire of China.
+Under the Rashid caliph Umar (579–644), the Arabs took the city and successfully resisted the attempts by the Byzantine Empire to recover it, especially in 739, 821, 921 and 968.
+The Abbasid Caliphate used Alexandria, Damietta, Aden and Siraf as entry ports to India and Tang China.
 Damietta was an important naval base during the Abbasid, Tulunid and Fatimid periods.
 This led to several attacks by the Byzantine Empire, most notably the sack and destruction of the city in May 853.

-Damietta was again important in the 12th and 13th centuries during the time of the Crusades.
+Damietta was again important in the 12th and 13th centuries during the Crusades.
 In 1169, a fleet from the Kingdom of Jerusalem, with support from the Byzantine Empire, attacked the port, but the besiegers returned home without any success to capture the port, which was defended by Saladin.